Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of it.

 When it comes to the materials that crowns are made of, it includes ceramic, Porcelain, Zirconia, metal, composite resin, and PorcelainPorcelain fused to metal.

 All these materials have different durability, strength, and cost in which Zirconia is better strength and longer life than other materials.

 What is Zirconia Crown?

-As I already discussed the dental crowns and Zirconia crown is also a dental cap that is made from Zirconium dioxide, a long-lasting type of metal that’s similar to Titanium.
+As I already discussed, the dental crowns and Zirconia crowns are also dental caps made from Zirconium dioxide, a long-lasting metal type similar to Titanium.